chriskonnertz/string-calc/README.md

 min(1,) // Missing argument
 ```

-> Attention: The comma character is used exclusively as a separator of function arguments.
-It is never interpreted as a decimal mark!
-Example for the former: max(1,2)

 #### Function implementation

 The `Symbols\AbstractFunction` class is the base class for all functions.
 There are several concrete functions that extend this class.

 Please be aware that operators are closely related to functions.
 Functions are at least as powerful as operators are.
-If an operator does not seem suitable for a purpose, a function might be an appropriate alternative.
+If an operator does not seem suitable for a purpose, a function should be an appropriate alternative.

 Function classes implement the `execute(array $arguments)` method.
 The arguments are passed as an array to this method.
 The size of the arguments array can be 0-n.
 The implementation of this method is responsible to validate the number of